 Ecrins National Park (Parc national des Ecrins) is situated next to the border of Isere and Hautes-Alpes departments, within the territory of French Alps and Massif des Ecrins.
 The mountain reserve covers around 570 sq miles and was founded in 1973 to preserve a large area of pine and oak forests, alpine meadows and wastelands.
 The main reason to visit Ecrins is its amazing nature.
 Numerous glaciers and lakes, as well as narrow rocky valleys, crossing the mountain range are worth seeing.
 Meanwhile, Ecrins is considered the second highest point in France after Mont Blanc.
 Ecrins peak (Barre des Ecrins, 4102 m), the Mont Pelvoux (Mont Pelvoux, 3946 m) and La Meiji (La Meije, 3983 m) are located in the northern part of the mountain range.

 Within the park territory located six smaller separate reserves that have single management and monitoring system.
 The nature of the park is worth enjoying for its pronounced altitudinal zonation.
-Thus, at the foot of the peaks you will find an amazing variety of mixed forests and alpine meadows, beautiful mountain lakes and rivers, while the air is filled with myriads of insects.
-But as soon as we start climbing up the mountains the picture will change rapidly, only mosses and lichens and rocks can be found just one mile up.
-Herewith, the alpine fauna is hardly can be called scarce, more than fifty species of wild animals and 300 species of plants can be observed here.
+Thus, at the foot of the peaks you will find an amazing variety of mixed forests and alpine meadows, beautiful mountain lakes and rivers.
+The air is filled with myriads of insects.
+However, as soon as I started climbing up the mountains the picture changed rapidly.
+There are only mosses and lichens among the rocks just one mile up.
+Herewith, the alpine fauna is hardly can be called scarce.
+More than fifty species of wild animals and 300 species of plants can be observed here.

-Romanche, Guisane and Drac valleys that surround the conservation area provide excellent opportunities for exploring the original local culture, as well as for recreation.
-About one hundred designated climbing routes laid out in the highlands, while for hiking more than 600 miles of relatively easy hiking trails are available.
+Romanche, Guisane and Drac valleys surround the conservation area and provide excellent opportunities for recreation and exploring the local culture.
+About one hundred designated climbing routes laid out in the highlands.
+There are more than 600 miles of relatively easy hiking trails available.

 Information offices of the park are located in the towns of Le Bourg-d’Oisans and Vallouise, through which start the most convenient routes to the mountains.